ValeevGroup/tiledarray/INSTALL.md

 * `VECTOR_ALIGNMENT` -- The alignment of memory for Tensor in bytes [Default=16]
 * `CACHE_LINE_SIZE` -- The cache line size in bytes [Default=64]

-VECTOR_ALIGNMENT controls the alignment of Tensor data, and CACHE_LINE_SIZE controls the size of automatic loop unrolling for tensor operations.
+`VECTOR_ALIGNMENT` controls the alignment of Tensor data, and `CACHE_LINE_SIZE` controls the size of automatic loop unrolling for tensor operations.
 TiledArray does not currently use explicit vector instructions (i.e. intrinsics), but the code is written in such a way that compilers can more easily autovectorize the operations when supported.
 In a future version, explicit vectorization support may be added.

+## Expert configure options:

+* `TA_EXPERT` -- Set to `ON` to disable automatic installation of prerequisites.
+Useful for experts, hence the name.
+[Default=OFF].
+* `TA_TRACE_TASKS` -- Set to `ON` to enable tracing of MADNESS tasks using custom task tracer.
+Note that standard profilers/tracers are generally useless (except in the trivial cases) with MADWorld-based programs since the submission context of tasks is not captured by standard tracing tools; this makes it impossible in a nontrivial program to attribute tasks to source code.
+WARNING: task tracing his will greatly increase the memory requirements.
+[Default=OFF].

 # Build TiledArray

 ```
     $ cmake --build .
-    ... many lines omitted ...
-    $ cmake --build . --target check
+    (optional) $ cmake --build . --target check
-    ... many lines omitted ...
     $ cmake --build . --target install
 ```